2qx/future-bitcoin-cash/org/audit/initial_review.feedback.md

 ## Operational Cost Considerations

-On contract size optimizations, the Battery may result in a half dozen transactions for the whole system, the Gantries may produce one transaction every 16 hours (or once per week) so the fixed system transaction fees seem trivial.
+On contract size optimizations, the Battery may result in a half dozen transactions for the whole system, the Gantries may produce one transaction every 16 hours (or, alternatively, once per week) so the fixed system transaction fees seem trivial.

-However, in contrast, the totality of Vault and Coupon fees will end up being significant **variable** costs of the system.
+However, in contrast, the totality of Vault and Coupon fees will end up being significant **per use** costs of the system.
 For this reason the size of unlocking code has been minimized to the furthest extent possible:

 | Contract  | Unlocking Script |